chisumo2016/ecommerce-project/Project-Setup.md

        MAKE LAYOUT RESPONSIVE
-        Let uss make some few changes in topHeader.vue, Rename into NavBar Work on responsive on siidebar.vuee using javasccript
+        Let uss make some few changes in topHeader.vue, Rename into NavBar Work on responsive on siidebar.vuee using javasccript Add some logic to handlre the resposiveeness in AppLayout.vue

+        HANDLE UNAOTHORIZED USERS TO REDIRECT TO LOGIN PAGE.
+        Open stote file and define the user state
+        In the router.js
+                router.beforeEach((to, next )=>{

+                })
+            to: is the route w/c we want to navigate
+            form: is the route w/c we navigate
+            next: is the functiion w/c allow the navigation to another pagee Callback will be used to every navigation
+        Add the meta:{} root path require authentication meta:{
+                    requiresAuth:true
+                }

+            router.beforeEach((to, from, next )=>{
+            if (to.meta.requiresAuth && !store.state.user.token){
+            /**Call next*/
+            next({name:'login'})
+            }else {
+            next()
+            }
+            });

+        We can add meta  in login, request-password and reset-password meta:{
+            requiresGuest:true
+        }